Mountain Laurel Designs Vision Quilt Review

 In addition to its incredibly low weight, the other tempting thing about the Vision Quilt is its affordable price.
 This model retails for less than half the cost of some of the premium models in this review.
 We would like to caution eager shoppers, however, that the Vision Quilt does not offer even half the warmth of some of its pricier down-filled competitors.
 For a truly ultralight summer quilt, we think the Vision Quilt is an excellent value.
 But if your ambitions extend into spring and fall, or even chillier summer nights, we think your money would be better spent on a warmer, more versatile option.

 The Mountain Laurel Design Vision Quilt is a quality quilt that fills a tiny niche in the sleeping system marketplace.
-With synthetic insulation and a paltry weight of just 11.2 oz, it cannot provide adequate warmth for full 3-season use.
+With synthetic insulation and a meager weight of just 11.2 oz, it cannot provide adequate warmth for full 3-season use.
 Instead, this is a featherlight quilt that's perfect for when the mercury rises and the forecast looks clear.
 We would be eager to carry it for a 1-2 night backcountry quest but would hesitate if the trip length grew and hot overnight temperatures became harder to predict.